Levoit Core 600S · โ˜… 4.6 Editor's Choice Check price on Amazon →

 Yes.
 PM2.5 history shows clear daily and weekly patterns.
 Schedules let us run the unit on high for 30 minutes after dinner cleanup and drop to auto for the night.
 Alexa routines fired correctly in 47 of 50 commands.

-Around $80 to $90 per year.
-The genuine Levoit replacement is $80 to $99 and lasts 12 months at moderate use.
+for the price per year.
+The genuine Levoit replacement the price for the price and lasts 12 months at moderate use.
 We replaced at month 11 when the indicator turned amber and air resistance was clearly higher.